trangqlds/github-actions-course/README.md

 Not suitable if have to share more complex data or a set of files, then artifacts are better
   1. Need to provide id for jobs htaht we want to produce outputs
-  2. Echo key-value pairs the $GITHUB_OUTPUT varaiable (it holds path to a certain file used by github to process the output of it setep) need to use ">>" as if use echo with 1 ">", it will overwrite the file and lose previous outputs
+  2. Echo key-value pairs the $GITHUB_OUTPUT varaiable (it holds path to a certain file used by github to process the output of it setep) need to use ">>" as if use echo with 1 ">", it will overwrite the file and lose previous outputs.
+    Note: different steps in the same job will have different github_output path

   3. Mention the outputs in the outputs section of the JOB (NOT STEPS) 4, 5 ...